spark-mv/cdn/troubleshooting.md

   * Save your settings, which will take a few minutes to go into effect
   * Reload the page.
   * The error should disappear and video will be downloaded from HolaCDN.
+2. Ensure the video URL passed on to the player includes the full domain name (e.g. 'example.com/video.mp4', and NOT '/video.mp4')

 ## wrapper detached from player
 #### Possible causes